Dllyon/Dllyon/README.md

 ### Hi there 👋, my name is Debora
 #### I am Graduated in Information Systems <!--https://arturssmirnovs.github.io/github-profile-readme-generator/ site de criação da pag -->

-🔭 Mais de 12 anos de formação em Tecnologia da Informação, atualmente buscando obter oportunidades na área de Desenvolvimento Web.
-Busco diariamente formas diferentes de evoluir minhas habilidades, principalmente minhas soft skills e hard skills, não tenho medo do novo e minha paixão é o aprendizado.
-Sempre usando meu perfil comunicativo durante toda a minha trajetória pessoal e profissional, percebi que tenho gosto de fazer tudo da forma mais dinâmica e prática possível.
+🔭 More than 12 years of training in Information Technology, currently seeking opportunities in the area of ​​Web Development.
+I look daily for different ways to evolve my skills, especially my soft skills and hard skills, I'm not afraid of the new and my passion is learning.
+Always using my communicative profile throughout my personal and professional trajectory, I realized that I like to do everything in the most dynamic and practical way possible.

-🌱 Atualmente estou aprendendo Competências: Angular (Framework) · MySQL · Boot Camp · Spring Boot · Java · Node.js · Bootstrap · CSS · HTML5 · JavaScript.
+🌱 I am currently learning Skills: Angular (Framework) · MySQL · Boot Camp · Spring Boot · Java · Node.js · Bootstrap · CSS · HTML5 · JavaScript.

 <div>
        <img align=" items:center" alt="Dllyon-gif" src="https://cdn.discordapp.com/attachments/795358919417397249/825430589581688872/hi.gif">